Thoracic Cancer

 The Thoracic Cancer programme and Early Cancer Institute are delighted to announce the first Cambridge Symposium on Oesophageal Cancer, happening on Thursday 7 November 2024 in the CRUK Cambridge Institute Lecture Theatre, Li Ka Shing Centre, Robinson Way, Cambridge CB2 0RE.

-Registration is required, and will open soon on our Eventbrite page(link is external).
+Registration is open on our Eventbrite page(link is external).
+Please sign up to save a spot!

 For further details please email thoracic@cancer.cam.ac.uk